simplybusiness/jimmy/README.md

 If you have many nodes in a cluster, you can merge logs from them using standard Unix tools : `cat *.log | sort`

 ## How it works/how to customize the log format

-* The default log format is set in `lib/middleware/simple_request_logger.rb` which is an abstract class iplementing a Rack middleware, that knows nothing of Rails.
+* The default log format is set in `lib/middleware/simple_request_logger.rb` which is an abstract class implementing a Rack middleware that knows nothing of Rails.
 It is specified in `spec/middleware/simple_request_logger_spec.rb`

-* We subclass it in `lib/middleware/rails/request_logger.rb`: this provides implementations of
+* We subclass it in `lib/middleware/rails/request_logger.rb`: this provides implementations of:
  * `#stream` that tell it where to send the log
  * `#filter_attributes` that adds the local IP address and filters passwords from parameters

-* We add before_filters to `ApplicationController` which logs Rails controller name and action name through `Jimmy::Rails::ControllerRuntime` that is included at runtime via `ActiveSupport`
+* We add `before_filter`s to `ApplicationController` which logs Rails controller name and action name through `Jimmy::Rails::ControllerRuntime` that is included at runtime via `ActiveSupport`

-* If you need other stuff logged in some context, add your own filters that run in that context.
-Simples.
+* If you need other data logged in some context, add your own filters that run in that context.

 ## Using the Ruby logger